 - The client’s IT staff may be unable or unwilling to cooperate.

 Infrastructure deployment challenges

 Hanging out your shingle as an incident response consultant means you have enough expertise to know which commercial tools get the job done, and how to write your own tools or scripts to backfill gaps.
 However, not all incident response tools meet your unique needs as a remote responder.
 That’s because their focus is on continuous monitoring and endpoint threat detection.
 Consider:

 - Many incident response tools were built for enterprises; to maintain visibility on many hundreds of endpoints, therefore, the agents are persistent.
 Deploying persistent agents to many nodes can be difficult for a consultant to accomplish quickly because they may require lots of configuration and authentication infrastructure, and cause conflicts with other programs that run on the systems.
-In addition, agents running on all systems at all times could alert bad guys to the investigation.
+In addition, agents running on all systems at all times could alert intruders to the investigation.

 - Because these tools are built for enterprises, they’re often licensed by the number of endpoints that will have agents deployed to them.
 This pricing model is challenging for consultants because when you initially purchase the software, you don’t know many agents you’ll need for future investigations.

 - If you decide to write your own tools, they may be great at collection, but cannot necessarily scale analysis, be deployed remotely, or have the necessary degree of network access you need to scale.